Open Quantum System Approaches to Superconducting Qubits: Approaches to Decoherence in Superconducting Qubits

 \subparagraph{1- Phenomenological approach} It is assumed that the evolution of the system is translationally invariant in time, such as Markovian evolution in Lindblad master equations \cite{Lindblad}.
 It is proved that the Lindblad equation is the most general equation that satisfies the first two conditions above.
 On the other hand, it also preserves complete positivity which is stronger than positivity, so the third condition is also satisfied.

 \subparagraph{2- Perturbative approach} The evolution of a system and its environment is taken from the total Hamiltonian and traces over the degrees of freedom of the environment.
-Although various methods have been introduced in the approach of perturbative analysis of the interaction between the system and the environment such as Bloch-Redfield \cite{Bloch,Redfield}, Nakajima-Zwanzig \cite{Nakajima,Zwanzig}, Schoeller-Schon \cite{Schoeller}, but finally all these methods reduce to Bloch-Redfield method.
+Although various methods have been introduced in the approach of perturbative analysis of the interaction between the system and the environment such as Bloch-Redfield \cite{Bloch,Redfield}, Nakajima-Zwanzig \cite{Nakajima,Zwanzig}, Schoeller-Schon \cite{Schoeller}.
+Under certain approximations, such as the weak coupling limit and the Markov approximation, the Nakajima-Zwanzig formalism can be shown to lead to a master equation of the Redfield form.
+The relationships between these various perturbative approaches are nuanced, often depending on the specific approximations made in their derivation.

 The Bloch-Redfield master equation is a Markovian master equation that describes the time evolution of $\rho$ for a quantum system that is weakly coupled to its environment \cite{Bloch,Redfield}.
 It is a perturbative master equation to analyze of weak interaction of the systems with varying energies and eigenstates with their environment.
 The advantage of this master equation is that the decoherence rates can be obtained directly from the features of the environment.
 However, there is no guarantee that the master equation will always preserve the physical properties of $\rho$, because it is a perturbative approach.
 Therefore, the Bloch-Redfield master equation should be used carefully.
 The Lindblad master equation is more reliable because it always produces a valid $\rho$, even though some of its operators may not have a physical justification \cite{Johansson,Nation}.